- SCU Business Home

 “When we started on this research we weren’t sure what to expect,” she says.
 “Some previous papers had suggested that the presence of informed insiders, such as interconnected directors, would help acquiring firms because they would be familiar with details about the acquired company and their presence might cause other bidders to back off.
 What we found supported that.”

-Cai and Sevilir’s conclusions are laid out in a working paper, “Board Connections and M&A Transactions.”
+Cai and Sevilir’s conclusions are laid out in the paper “Board Connections and M&A Transactions,” published in the Journal of Financial Economics.
 They began by looking at 5,055 M&A transactions between 1996 and 2008 for which documents were recently placed online under a mandate from the Securities and Exchange Commission.
 After winnowing out transactions where information was insufficient, they ended with 1,664 that were subjected to further review.

 Board connections were broken down into two types.
 First-degree connections are those in which both the acquiring and acquired company share at least one common member of their board of directors.
 Second-degree connections are those where one director from the acquirer and one director from the target have been serving on the board of a third firm before the deal announcement.
 For example, when Wells Fargo was acquiring Wachovia, a director from each bank was also serving on the board of Vulcan Industries.